 The symptoms of PID may look like other conditions or health problems.
-Always consult your health care provider for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

 How is PID diagnosed?

-Your doctor will do a medical history and a physical and pelvic exam.
+Your healthcare provider will do a medical history and a physical and pelvic exam.
 Other tests may include:

 - Exam of vagina and cervix samples under a microscope

 - Blood tests

 - Pap test.
 For this test, cells are taken from the cervix and checked under a microscope.
 It's used to find cancer, infection, or inflammation.